benssj5/UserApplication/README.txt

 - Edit an user
 - Delete an user

-Need to run the application et launch http://localhost:8080
+Need to run the application and launch http://localhost:8080